-5.3 NetBIOS Master Browser
+8.3 NetBIOS Master Browser

-In a residential peer to peer network, i/e. not part of the Windows Domain, computers need a way to advertise and collect information about each other.
+In a SOHO peer to peer network, i/e. not part of the Windows Domain, computers need a way to advertise and collect information about each other.
 That is the job of the master browser.
-The trick is deciding which PC should assume that role.
-In a home network having an always on server provides that service.
-This eliminates confusing temporary inability to see other PCs on the LAN while computers are deciding which one should become the master browser.
+The difficulty is deciding which PC should assume that role.
+When a Windows PC detects there is not a Master Browser on the LAN it initiates an ad hoc election process.
+The result is that any PC may win the election.
+If that PC is then turned off other PCs will not be able to locate local resources until the completion of another master browser election which can take several minutes.
+In a home network having an always on server means the server will always become the master browser eliminating the confusing situation of being unable to see other PCs on the LAN.